The Cheesecake Factory: Expansion beyond Southern California

 The 1990s saw the opening of the first Cheesecake Factory restaurant outside of Southern California.
-The new restaurant was located in Washington, D.C.
+The new restaurant, the chain's 11th, was located in Washington, D.C.
 The Cheesecake Factory was incorporated in 1992 and went public in September 1993.
-David Overton planned to open 3–4 units a year in the hopes of generating 25% a year increase in sales.
+David Overton planned to open 3–4 units a year to generate a 25% yearly increase in sales.

-The company began changing its menu twice a year and added items including steaks, seafood, and vegetarian dishes.
-The company continued to open new restaurants and by 1995 was ranked 11th in the United States.
-As of April 2013, The Cheesecake Factory operated 162 restaurants under The Cheesecake Factory name in 36 states.
+The company began changing its menu twice a year and adding steaks, seafood, and vegetarian dishes.
+As of April 2013, the Cheesecake Factory operated 162 restaurants under the Cheesecake Factory name in 36 states.
 Plaza Las Américas in San Juan, Puerto Rico, opened its first Cheesecake Factory on August 28, 2013.

-The company used to operate one self-service, limited-menu express food service operation under The Cheesecake Factory marque inside DisneyQuest at Disney Springs in Walt Disney World Resort in Lake Buena Vista, Florida. was opened in 1998 and it was closed in 2017.
+The company used to operate one self-service, limited-menu express food service operation under the Cheesecake Factory marque inside DisneyQuest at Disney Springs in Walt Disney World Resort in Lake Buena Vista, Florida.
+It opened in 1998 and closed in 2017.